-Last year an investigation into current accounts was launched by to try and address a lack of competition between banks.
+Last year, an investigation into current accounts was launched to try and address a lack of competition between banks.

 The investigation was launched by the Competition and Markets Authority (the CMA), an independent body that works to ensure that markets for products and services are competitive and work in the best interests of customers.

 This month, it released its provisional findings and it seems as though people are losing out because they aren’t switching bank accounts and one of the main reasons people don’t switch is that it is hard to compare accounts.
 The report says those that regularly find themselves falling into their overdraft could save up to £260 per year just by switching their account provider.